alimony/sublime-slugify/README.md

 Usage
 -----
 Select a piece of text and run “Slugify” from the Command Palette.
-You can then enter what separator to use in the slug; the default is dash, and just pressing enter will use that.
-All characters will be converted to ASCII, removing any punctuation and such, and spaces converted to the previously entered separator.
+All characters will be converted to ASCII, removing any punctuation and such, and spaces converted to a separator character that by default is a dash.
+You can change what separator to use by editing the package setting `slugify_separator`, see Preferences > Package Settings > Slugify > Settings — User.

 ### Adding a key binding
 To add a keyboard shortcut for the Slugify command, just bind the name “slugify” to keys of your choice.
 For example, this binds it to cmd-alt-y: